Let's make a soundtrack for your indie game

 • Genre.
 This has the most influence on the character of the music.
 Synthwave/DnB fusion works for a cyberpunk-themed FPS, but might struggle to fit in as an adventure RPG overworld soundtrack.

 • Planned length.
 Is this a short experimental game or a sprawling adventure?
 There's often a clash between how much budget there is for music and how much the project scope requires.
 If you have a 120 hour game and budget for unique music for every area, that's great!
 Most game developers will need to figure out how to fill 10-20 hours of gameplay with a few minutes of music.
-Scope creep is insidious and has a way of stopping projects dead in their tracks.
-Don't think of it as settling: many of the best games through history have a small amount of music that loops and varies throughout.

 • Style of gameplay.
 Action-oriented, turn-based, bullet hell, etc. For example: action oriented benefits from context-dependent music like encounters with enemies (example) and NPCs (example) that fades in and out with the ambient music.
 Bullet hell scrolling shooters benefit from long, powerful loops that drive the action (example).